idealtitude/osbr/README.md

  [https://stephane.life/projects/osbr/](https://stephane.life/projects/osbr/)

 That's all for the moment...
+If you any idea, suggestion, feel free to contact me (any help apreciated btw!).